 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Millicent is from Kenya.
+She has 2 children.
 She needs a loan of $200 to purchase textile material.

 Millicent helps to support her family with her tailoring business.
 She would like to expand her business by offering more services, but she lacks the investment capital she needs to make the necessary improvements.
 Her goal is to make her business more profitable so she can improve living conditions for her family.

 Millicent is requesting a loan from World Vision to purchase a larger stock of textile materials so she can expand her range of services.
 With the additional income she will earn from this improvement, she will be able to continue to invest in her business.
 It will be possible for her to pay the school fees for her two children.
 In the future, Millicent hopes to continue to grow her business and to be able to offer employment to others in her community.